Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 boy-on-hiking-trail-covered-in-rootsAbout halfway through the novelty starts to wear off and the kids need a little push, so we pull out candy and offer it at intervals.
 Remember, it’s not bribery… it’s a well-earned treat!
 We like to set out goals (ie. the top of that flight of stairs) to help us cover some more ground during the not-so-fun stretches of hiking.

-Closer to the top of The Chief, the stairs (finally) transition into ladders, chains, and crevice climbs that kids find fun, which helps motivate them to the top.
+Closer to the top of The Chief hike, the stairs (finally) transition into ladders, chains, and crevice climbs that kids find fun, which helps motivate them to the top.
 It’s pretty much like a natural playground that is really fun watching kids and kids of all ages scatter over, under, and through.

 Points of Interest on The Chief Hike